Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_if_statement.md

 In this example we use two variables, a and b, which are used as part of the if statement to test whether b is greater than a.
 As a is 5, and b is 20, we know that 20 is greater than 5, and so we print to screen that **"b is greater than a"**.

 ## Elif Statement

-The **elif** keyword is Jac's way of saying if the previous conditions were not true, then try this condition:
+The **elif** keyword is Jac's way of saying if the previous conditions were not true, then try this condition.

 **Code Example**
     ```jac linenums="1"